jeslage/storybook-addon-theme-playground/README.md

 `object` | optional

-You can also add an additional config object.
+An additional config object can be added.
 Look at the [Config](#config) section for detailed documentation.

 ### `config.labelFormat`